myduino/Hibiscus-Sense-Arduino/Exercise_05_Serial_Communication/README.md

+# Exercise 05 Serial Communication

+The aim of this exercise is to demonstrate serial communication between the ESP32 microcontroller on the Hibiscus Sense board and your PC using the USB-to-Serial converter (CP2104) on the Hibiscus Sense board.

 Serial Communication is a communication process, receiving and transmitting data between two devices, such as **_computer to computer_** or **_microcontroller to computer_** or **_microcontroller to microcontroller_**, by implementing hardware protocol known as `UART (Universal Asynchronous Receiver/Transmitter)`.
 The data were sent/receive bit by bit sequentially by UART over two or one transmission line (wires), with configurables speed known as `baud-rate` or `bits-per-second` (bps): _9600, 19200, 38400, 57600, 115200, 230400, 460800, 921600_.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-five.gif" width="200"></a></p>